Can I Sue My High Blood Pressure Medication?

 The second theory is breach of warranty.
 A warranty is a representation from a product manufacturer, such as a prescription drug maker, that the product meets certain identifiable standards and will perform in a certain way.
 If the product fails to meet those standards or doesn't work as promised, you may be able to sue for breach of warranty if the product harms you.

 Drug makers make warranties in two different ways.
-They may make express warranties in their package labeling and in their advertising (that's why drug commercials are so long and contain all of those disclaimers — the drug manufacturer is trying to limit its warranties).
+They may make express warranties in their package labeling and advertising (that's why drug commercials are so long and contain all of those disclaimers — the drug manufacturer is trying to limit its warranties).
 The law may also imply warranties, including that Benisipril will reduce blood pressure and is made according to standards approved by the U.S. Food and Drug Administration (FDA).

 Negligence